netscaler/netscaler-k8s-ingress-controller/charts/examples/citrix-k8s-ingress-controller/README.md

 ```
 helm install citrix-k8s-ingress-controller --set nsIP= <NSIP>,license.accept=yes,nsVIP=<VIP>
 ```
+> Note: "license.accept" is a mandatory argument and should be set to "yes" to accept the terms of the Citrix license.

 ## Introduction
 This Chart deploys Citrix Ingress Controller in the [Kubernetes](https://kubernetes.io) Cluster using [Helm](https://helm.sh) package manager

 ### Prerequisites
 * Kubernetes 1.6+
+* Helm 2.8.x+
 * Prometheus operator needs to be installed if you want to use exporter along with CIC.

 ## Installing the Chart